// Blog / inspector

 Without a visual surface, trust debt stays invisible until a wrong-file edit or stale-summary failure reaches review.

-// visual workflow
+// visual review

 // concrete example